improbable-research/keanu/keanu-docs/docs/bayesian-network.md

 ### Latent (i.e. hidden)

-If a vertex is probabilistic but not observed then it is considered a latent vertex.
+If alpha vertex is probabilistic but not observed then it is considered alpha latent vertex.
 The value of these vertices can be inferred using an inference algorithm.